Our relief project continues to support Ukrainians. Here is the story of how we helped four boarding houses for the elderly in the Kyiv region.

-The EXMO Save Ukraine Relief Fund continues to provide financial aid for the ‘Lyubov’ boarding houses because it now requires help more than ever before.
+The EXMO Save Ukraine relief project continues to provide financial aid for the ‘Lyubov’ boarding houses because it now requires help more than ever before.
 You can also support ‘Lyubov’ and offer assistance by contacting the nursing homes’ Head, Andrii Skovpets, on his mobile at +38 099 158 28 81.

-The EXMO Save Ukraine Relief Fund is founded by the EXMO crypto exchange team.
-The fund’s team raises funds to provide humanitarian aid to civilians affected by the war in Ukraine.
-To date, the fund has raised a total of over $2,000,000, of which $1,000,000 is EXMO’s own donation, while the remaining sum of $1,038,872 was donated by the exchange’s partners and users.
+The EXMO Save Ukraine relief project is organised by the EXMO crypto exchange team.
+The project’s team raises funds to provide humanitarian aid to civilians affected by the war in Ukraine.
+To date, the initiative has raised a total of over $2,000,000, of which $1,000,000 is EXMO’s own donation, while the remaining sum of $1,038,872 was donated by the exchange’s partners and users.

 We focus on the provision of medicines, purchase of goods, prompt delivery of food and basic necessities, making arrangements for logistics, food and accommodation for migrants, as well as short-term financial assistance to those affected by military hostilities.
 Every month we process between 150 and 300 applications from various volunteer organisations and war victims.
 As of 01st July 2022, the amount of assistance provided by the EXMO Save Ukraine relief project exceeds $1,300,000.
 Visit our official website to make a crypto donation or contact us directly.